 Billy Heath: The Man Who Survived Custer's Last Stand, by Vincent J. Genovese, p.
 212. Prometheus Books, Amherst, New York.
 2003.

-- The inscription carved on Heath’s headstone in the Odd Fellows Cemetery, Tamaqua, shows 1 May 1848 as his date of birth, while the age given in the ship’s manifest below suggests he was born in 1847 – it’s all very confusing.
+- The inscription carved on Heath’s headstone in the Odd Fellows Cemetery, Tamaqua, shows 1 May 1848 as his date of birth, while the age given in the ship’s manifest above suggests he was born in 1847 – it’s all very confusing.